 How to Use a Sponge Filter?

-Additionally, you should regularly clean your sponge filter with hot water to prevent harmful bacteria from collecting inside it.
+You should clean your sponge filter with hot water often to keep bad bacteria away.

 How Do Sponge Filters Work?